JustinInCoding/HIITFit/README.md

 - add initializer to the RatingView for preventing miss match the length of ratings and exercises's count
 - make app supports multiple windows then u can have the app with others or have two exercises together on iPad
 - use onChange again to make two windows' rating value sync.
+- use @SceneStorage to remeber the selected tab last time you left the app

 ## Features